wendygarcia84/liri-node-app/README.md

 The user might as well choose a search query within that category, by typing it into the command line, and get information back printed on the console.

+## Organization

+The app is organized in two modules.
+One is the [keys.js] file and the second is [liri.js].
+Inside [keys.js] live the Spotify API keys only.
+Inside [liri.js] are the methods that inquire the user and those that retrieve the user's input to triger the user's chosen command.

+When the user makes their command selection, the app calls a `doEverything` method and pass the user's command and search query as arguments. `doEverything` takes the parameters and uses the `switch` method to discriminate between commands and trigger their respecting function.

 ## Technologies

 * Javascript